sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ### Business Case (Strategic Context)

 Moving to the digital age exposes the ubiquitous nature of technology in delivering services to Canadians.
 As such, for ESDC to iterate on its policies and service offerings[^1], it will need to involve IT.
-In order to better deliver services to Canadians, we need to improve IT’s responsiveness otherwise the feedback loop between policy makers and Canadians will be too long, affecting ESDC’s ability to iterate on its policy making and become an agile organization.
+In order to better deliver services to Canadians, we need to improve IT's responsiveness otherwise the feedback loop between policy makers and Canadians will be too long, affecting ESDC's ability to iterate on its policy making and become an agile organization.

 ![An image showing 3 icons: Policy Makers, Technology, and Canadians.
 Between each icons, there's a relationship displayed as such: Policy Makers must use Technology to implement their policies, Technology is used to delivery services to Canadians, Canadians provide feedback to Policy Makers]({{ site.baseurl }}/assets/images/policy_through_technology.png)
 *Figure 1.
 In the Digital age, technology is between Policy Makers and Canadians*